Locations:

 People with Li-Fraumeni syndrome have an increased risk of developing cancer, including having more than one type of cancer at the same time.
 Even if you have a formal cancer screening program, contact your provider any time you notice a change in your body that might be a cancer symptom.

-I’ve been diagnosed with Li-Fraumeni syndrome.
 What questions should I ask my healthcare provider?

-• Will I develop cancer?
+• How likely is it that I will develop cancer?

 • Should I have genetic testing?